tendermint/tendermint/docs/app-dev/indexing-transactions.md

 By default, Tendermint will index all transactions by their respective hashes and height and blocks by their height.

+Tendermint allows for different events within the same height to have equal attributes.

 ## Configuration